 The technique is the work of scientists at the National Center for Nanoscience and Technology in Beijing, China.

 A recent paper in the journal Angewandte Chemie International Edition gives a detailed account of how the team developed and tested the DNA nanoplatforms.

 Drug treatments have significantly improved rates of survival and quality of life for people with cancer.

 However, there are many cases in which cancer responds well to treatment at first but then relapses or comes back because of drug resistance.

 Scientists have identified several cell mechanisms that enable or promote drug resistance in cancer.

 One of these is "drug efflux," a process in which transporter proteins pump drugs out of the cell body through its membranes.
-Efflux mechanisms exist "in all living cells," not just cancer cells.
+Efflux mechanisms exist "

 For example, cells in the walls of the gut have an abundance of transporter proteins that pump drugs and other harmful agents back toward the digestive tract.

 Thanks to extensive research, scientists now know a lot about the role of efflux mechanisms and transporter proteins in developing drug resistance in cancer.